-Ramadan started on the 27th of May 2017 in Dubai and if you live in, conduct business in or aim to travel to the Muslim world over the next month, there are several things you absolutely need to know to ensure a smooth Ramadan experience.
+Ramadan started on Wednesday 16th of May 2018 in Dubai and will end on Thursday 14th of June.
+If you live in, conduct business in or aim to travel to the Muslim world over the next month, there are several things you absolutely need to know to ensure a smooth Ramadan experience.

 Ramadan is a special month of the year for one billion plus Muslims across the planet.
 The purpose is to encourage a time for inner reflection, devotion to God, and self-control.
 Muslims consider Ramadan as a fine-tuning of their spiritual lives.

 Fasting forms the 3rd “pillar” of Islam’s religious obligations and the practice gives rise to many health, bodily and spiritual benefits, the most important of which is learning self-control and discipline.
 Fasting is a way of experiencing hunger, providing a break in the cycle of rigid habits or overindulgence and allows one to develop empathy for the less fortunate, as well as learning how to give thankfulness and appreciation for all of God’s bounties.

 Ramadan is also a time for intensive reading of the Quran, giving to charity, purifying one’s behavior and generally doing good deeds.

 Ramadan is the 9th month of the Islamic calendar and is calculated based on a combination of physical sightings of the moon and astronomical calculations.
 The practice varies from place to place, some places relying heavily on sighting reports and others totally on calculations.
 The end of Ramadan is marked by the celebration of ‘Eid-ul-Fitr, which is also similarly determined.

 Muslims use many phrases in different languages to congratulate one another for the completion of the obligation of fasting and the ‘Eid-ul-Fitr festival.
 Here are a few for good measure:

 - “Kullu am wa antum bi-khair” (May you be well throughout the year) – Arabic